 GREEN FLAG: Track is open and the course is clear.
 If no flag is displayed at a station, this is a green condition.
-BLUE FLAG: YELLOW FLAG: Stationary - There is a potential hazard near or on the track ahead of you.
+BLUE FLAG: When pointed at faster cars behin Check your mirronext authorized YELLOW FLAG: Stationary - There is a potential hazard near or on the track ahead of you.
 You must exercise caution until you pass a clear flag station.
 Slow down.
 Passing is not allowed while the yellow flag is displayed.
 This flag will also be displayed for the first lap of each run.
 Waving - There is a hazard immediately in front of you.
+WHITE FLAG: This means that moving (e.g. with circuit.
+Be alert.
 It will require you to alter your course or take evasive action.
 Immediately slow down and be prepared to take appropriate action as necessary.
-Be aware of the cars around you as you do this WHITE FLAG: RED FLAG: YELLOW/RED STRIPED FLAG: This striped flag indicates a surface condition - take care.
-It indicates that a slippery condition exists or that debris is present on the course.
+Be aware of the cars around you as you do this RED FLAG: Something affect occurred.
+Stop of edge of the track look in your mirrocars around you.
+YELLOW/RED STRIPED FLAG: This striped flag indicates a surface condition - take care.
+It indicates that a slippery condition exists or of the flag signal directed by a flag Ш that debris is present on the course.
 This flag is displayed standing.
-CHECKERED FLA BLACK FLAG: If directed at your car: There is something wrong with your car or your driving.
+CHECKERED FLAG: The run group is slowly, cool engin BLACK FLAG: If directed at your car: There is something wrong with your car or your driving.
 Immediately pull into the pits and see an Event Official.
 If stationary at more than one station: all cars are to pull into the pits at their first opportunity.
-No passing.
-8888
+No passing. paddock.